 A balance between specificity and openness is important.
 The tender document needs to be specific enough to elicit an offer that can reach the defined needs and objectives, but open enough to be flexible and encourage bidders to come up with innovative project proposals.

-In addition, the tender document needs to be context specific, not generic; the people writing the tender document need to have enough local knowledge.
+The tender document needs to be context specific, not generic; the people writing the tender document need to have enough local knowledge.
 The results of the preliminary studies need to be used in the tender document to supply information on the context to the potential bidders.
 If SDC intends to build the capacity of local organisations to implement MSD projects, this needs to be clearly stated in the tender document.

-- When writing the tender document, be clear in that an MSD approach is asked for. - Clearly reflect objectives (impact, outcomes) of the project, i.e. what should change in the system, in the tender document.
-The bidder should, however, largely be able to define how the change will be achieved within the given time frame. - Be as concrete and accurate as possible regarding the description of constraints and intervention strategies. - In a tender document, you can define parts that are defined as 'must have' and are expected in every offer and parts that are optional or that can be suggested by the bidders. - Make it clear what the implementer needs to do during the inception phase so concrete results can be achieved that are needed to elaborate the project document. - If capacity building of local entities is part of the project purpose, then you must clearly state this in the tender document.
-Similarly, make it clear if advancing the MSD approach in the given context is a goal of the project.
-Consequently, resources for that can be planned and performance criteria developed. - In the tender document, you need to ask for a monitoring system that is either compliant with or comparable to the DCED Standard. - Avoid MSD slang to the extent possible.
+- · When writing the tender document, be clear in that an MSD approach is asked for. - · Clearly reflect objectives (impact, outcomes) of the project, i.e. what should change in the system, in the tender document.
+The bidder should, however, largely be able to define how the change will be achieved within the given time frame. - · Be as concrete and accurate as possible regarding the description of constraints and intervention strategies. - · In a tender document, you can define parts that are defined as 'must have' and are expected in every offer and parts that are optional or that can be suggested by the bidders. - · Make it clear what the implementer needs to do during the inception phase so concrete results can be achieved that are needed to elaborate the project document. - · Capacity building of local entities and national stakeholders should explicitly be mentioned in tenders where appropriate.
+Similarly, make it clear if advancing the MSD approach in the given country context should be a goal of the project.
+Consequently, resources for that can be planned and performance criteria developed. - · In the tender document, you need to ask for a monitoring system that is either compliant with or comparable to the Donor Commitee for Enterprise Development's (DCED) Standard for Results measurement. - · Avoid MSD slang to the extent possible.

-- A more ambiguous tender document is positive in a way that it allows bidders to submit innovative ideas but it needs to have some specificity in order to get concrete offers explaining what the bidders are intending to do.
-The more carefully the tender document is developed based on preliminary studies, the more appropriate the offers will be. - The tender document should challenge bidders to go as deep as possible into the context in order to get a good idea about their knowledge and experience. - Allow bidders enough space for writing a good offer; be aware of timing, don't publish tender documents before holidays and give enough time for preparation of the offer.
+A more ambiguous tender document is positive in a way that it allows bidders to submit innovative ideas but it needs to have some specificity in order to get concrete offers explaining what the bidders are intending to do - and to get offers that are comparable and can be assessed in a systematic way.
+The more carefully the tender document is developed, the more appropriate the offers will be.

+- The tender document should challenge bidders to go as deep as possible into the context in order to get a good idea about their knowledge and experience. - Allow bidders enough space for writing a good offer; be aware of timing, don't publish tender documents before holidays and give enough time for preparation of the offer.

-2.5 How to develop selection criteria for implementers?What are characteristics of a good implementer?Should external consultants be used in selection committees?
+2.5 How to develop selection criteria for implementers?
+What are characteristics of a good implementer?
+Should external consultants be used in selection. committees?

 Selection criteria must be designed to select organisations or consortia that have experience with MSD and can show enough local knowledge and experience.
 This balance of knowledge about the approach and local knowledge should also be reflected in the evaluation criteria.

-In MSD, activities the implementer will have to do can change in the dynamic contexts of markets.
+In MSD, interventions can change in the dynamic contexts of markets.
 Hence, selection of a potential implementing agency or consortium needs to give special attention to the capacities and experiences of the selected organisation and proposed team to analyse a context and adapt interventions dynamically based on continuous learning.